geraldfingburke/plateau-tarot-api/README.md

 # Plateau Tarot API

-A simple API for accessiu-tarong a basic tarot deck
+A simple API for accessing a basic tarot deck

 # Instructions